 At this age, children can start calming themselves down.
 Here are some ideas to help:

-- Help your child put into words the feelings that she is expressing through behaviour.
-For example, ‘I can see that you’re upset’, ‘I can see that you’re feeling overwhelmed’.
+- Help your child put into words the feelings that they’re expressing through behaviour.
+For example, ‘I can see that you’re upset.
+It looks like you might be overdoing it’.

-- Suggest that your child goes to a quiet place if he’s tired or cranky from overdoing it.
-For example, he could read or listen to quiet music in his bedroom.
+- Suggest that your child goes to a quiet place if they’re tired or cranky from overdoing it.
+For example, they could read or listen to quiet music in their bedroom.

-- Talk with your child about which activities she finds most interesting or valuable.
-She might need to think about letting some activities go if she’s finding it all too much to cope with.
+- Talk with your child about which activities your child finds most interesting or valuable.
+Your child might need to think about letting some activities go if they have too much to cope with.

-Your child needs enough time during the week to do homework, socialise with friends and just be by himself.
+Your child needs enough time during the week to do homework, spend time with family, socialise with friends and just be by themselves.

 Finding the right amount of stimulation

-Let your child be the guide, and remember that moderation is best.
+Let your child be the guide, and remember that a balanced approach is often best.

-For babies and young children, it’s a good idea to give your child some time each day to spend quietly playing or resting, apart from sleep time.
+It’s a good idea to give babies and young children some time each day to spend quietly playing or resting, apart from sleep time.

-Your school-age child will probably benefit most from one or two extracurricular activities that she’s really interested in.
+School-age children probably benefit most from one or two extracurricular activities that they’re really interested in.
 Sport, music and other clubs can be a fantastic way to develop skills, make new friends and pursue interests.
-But too much time spent on organised after-school activities might mean your child misses out on time to relax and entertain herself.
+But too much time spent on organised after-school activities might mean your child misses out on time to relax and entertain themselves.

-Giving your child the chance to explore his environment and spend time in quiet activities is part of good parenting.
 The ability to occupy yourself is an important life skill.
-By encouraging it, you help your child on his journey towards becoming an independent adult.
+By encouraging it, you help your child on their journey towards becoming an independent adult.